Plug-in electric vehicles in British Columbia: Government policy

+Effective December 1, 2011, rebates of up to $500 per qualifying electric vehicle charging equipment were available to B.C. residents who had purchased a clean energy vehicle.

 As of April 2022, the provincial government offers tax rebates of $3,000 for electric vehicle purchases.
 In 2022, the provincial government stopped collecting sales tax on electric vehicles.

 Charging stations

 As of 2021, there were about 2,500 public charging stations in British Columbia.
 There were about 200 public DC charging station locations with 480 charging stations.

 Manufacturing

 The province has been proposed as a hub for electric vehicle battery recycling.

 Public opinion

 A poll conducted in 2022 by Research Co. and Glacier Media showed that 59% of residents of British Columbia who drive their own vehicle said that it was "very likely" or "moderately likely" that their next vehicle purchase would be electric.

 In a poll conducted in 2022 by BC Hydro, 41% of electric vehicle buyers in British Columbia described the process of buying an electric vehicle as "difficult".

 By region

 Abbotsford–Mission

 As of 2021, 1.8% of vehicles in Abbotsford and 1.7% of vehicles in Mission were electric.